SandRidge strikes deal that could lead to CEO's removal

 SandRidge said that its board will decide whether to terminate Ward by June 30.
 SandRidge has said that its board found no wrongdoing in the land deals and that WCT was “an independent oil and gas company.”

+Ward has not responded to repeated requests for comment about his or his family’s land deals.

-Even if Ward is not terminated by June 30, directors nominated by TPG-Axon will be given majority control of the board.
+Even if Ward is not terminated by June 30, directors nominated by TPG-Axon - which has been agitating for Ward’s removal since November - will be given majority control of the board.
 A source familiar with TPG-Axon said the hedge fund’s position on Ward has not changed.

-Ward is eligible to receive compensation worth more than $90 million if he is terminated without cause, according to SEC filings.
+Ward is eligible to receive a “golden parachute” payment of more than $90 million if he is terminated without cause, according to SEC filings.
 If he is fired for cause, he will not receive any payments from the company.

+SandRidge also said that Chief Operating Officer Matthew Grubb plans to resign.

 ‘VICTORY FOR ACTIVISTS’

-Note: (This story is corrected from March 13th story with number of board members replaced at Hess to six from three in 18th paragraph)